bitkarrot/livekit-react-astro/README.md

 1. Run `pnpm install` to install all dependencies.
 2. Copy `env.example` in the project root and rename it to `.env.local`.
 3. Update the missing environment variables in the newly created `.env.local` file.
+For local testing you can just use the default values form the `env.example` file.
 4. Run `pnpm dev` to start the development server and visit [http://localhost:4321](http://localhost:4321) to see the result.
 5. Start development 🎉